jclark/satpulse/README.md

 and the NTP server provided by the [chrony](https://chrony-project.org/) project.
 The role of SatPulse is to use the GPS receiver as a source of time for ptp4l and chrony.

-A time server based on SatPulse achieves its high precision by taking of advantage of hardware support for PTP.
+A time server based on SatPulse achieves its high precision by taking advantage of hardware support for PTP.
 The central piece of hardware required by SatPulse is an ethernet controller with a PPS (pulse-per-second) input pin, sometimes called an SDP (software-defined pin).
 Although many ethernet controllers have PTP support, few of those provide a suitable input pin, and even fewer of those are inexpensive.
-SatPulse runs only on Linux, since only Linux provides [APIs](https://docs.kernel.org/driver-api/ptp.html) that provide the necessary access to the ethernet controller's PTP support.
+SatPulse runs only on Linux, since only Linux has [APIs](https://docs.kernel.org/driver-api/ptp.html) that provide the necessary access to the ethernet controller's PTP support.
 The ethernet controller must also have Linux drivers that support these APIs.
 The main requirement for the GPS receiver is that it provide a PPS output signal that is electrically compatible with the PPS input pin on the ethernet controller.
 See the [What hardware to get](#what-hardware-to-get) section below.